 More or less, you have worked with them in earlier methods, and you will learn their uses in detail in this method.

-In this worksheet, you are seeing a combo chart.
+In this worksheet, you see a combo chart.
 Actually, we created this Combo chart in our last method.
 Whenever you select a chart in Excel, these three icons appear in the top right corner next to the chart.
 The icons are Chart Elements, Chart Styles, and Chart Filters.

 Basically, you can use these three icons to format the chart.
 Now, click on the Chart Elements icon, this is a big plus sign.
 A list appears.
 You get all the chart elements related to your Chart Type in this list.
 Here, you see, Axes, Chart Title, Grid Lines, and Legend are selected.
 Move your mouse pointer over the Elements, you will get the preview of the Elements in the chart.